 Monitoring and tuning guidelines

-Note that the database engine by itself provides the necessary tools to monitor, run diagnostics and interpret results to perform tuning tasks (in addition to relevant log files).
+The database engine itself provides the necessary tools and log files so you can monitor, run diagnostics, and interpret results so you can perform tuning tasks.

-Through pro-active monitoring you anticipate to any undesirable situation such as table scans, database locks or delays, and you detect aspects which may require database tuning.
+Through pro-active monitoring you can anticipate undesirable situations such as table scans, database locks or delays, and detect situations which may require database tuning.

-For instance, a table scan will suggest that queries/statistics are not tuned, and that maintenance of indexes is needed (adding new ones, redefining existing ones).
+For instance, a table scan may suggest that queries/statistics are not tuned, and that maintenance of indexes is needed (adding new ones, redefining existing ones).

-Relevant aspects to monitor, either to review your configuration or the characteristics of the underlying hardware/infrastructure, include: potential bottlenecks that may arise due to lack of memory or by waits in disk reads and writes, or even due to a high network traffic
+Relevant aspects to monitor, either to review your configuration or the characteristics of the underlying hardware/infrastructure, include: potential bottlenecks that may arise due to lack of memory, from waits in disk reads and writes, or due to high network traffic

-If the DBA detects that the database engine is not performing adequately (not executing queries in a timely fashion), recall that you may scale-up the database server at anytime (or scale-out when using an active-active cluster scheme such as Oracle RAC).
+If the DBA detects that the database engine is not performing adequately (not executing queries in a timely fashion), you can scale up the database server at any time (or scale it out when using an active-active cluster scheme such as Oracle RAC).

-For processes expected to produce a large amount of cases or expected to process a large amount of activities per day, database tuning is recommended at least on a weekly basis.
+For processes expected to produce a large number of cases or process a large number of activities per day, we recommend database tuning at least once a weekl.

-Best practices include performing tuning at non-working hours, and planning accordingly (keeping in mind that such tasks can take some significant time), as well as further recommendations as instructed by the database engine vendor.
+Best practices include performing tuning during non-working hours, and planning ahead (keeping in mind that such tasks can take some significant time), as well as following recommendations provided by the database engine vendor.

 •Verifying the database integrity.